arcturo/library/coffeescript/chapters/07_the_bad_parts.md

 ##JSLint

-[JSLint](http://www.jslint.com/) is a JavaScript code quality tool, and running your programs through it is a great way of improving code quality and best practices.
-The project's site has a [great list](http://www.jslint.com/lint.html) of issues that JSLint checks for, including global variables, missing semicolons and weak equality comparisons.
+[JavaScript Lint](http://www.javascriptlint.com/) is a JavaScript code quality tool, and running your programs through it is a great way of improving code quality and best practices.
+The project was based on a similar tool called [JSLint](http://www.jslint.com).
+Check out JSLint's site for a [great list](http://www.jslint.com/lint.html) of issues that it checks for, including global variables, missing semicolons and weak equality comparisons.

-The good news is that CoffeeScript already 'lints' all of its output, so CoffeeScript generated JavaScript is already JSLint compatible.
+The good news is that CoffeeScript already 'lints' all of its output, so CoffeeScript generated JavaScript is already JavaScript Lint compatible.
 In fact, the `coffee` tool has support for a `--lint` option:

     coffee --lint index.coffee
       index.coffee:	0 error(s), 0 warning(s)